 (5) The laying of a copy of a certificate that is regarded as having occurred under subsection (4) is to be recorded in the Votes and Proceedings, or Minutes, of the House on the first sitting day of the House after the Clerk received the copy.

-[Section 42N inserted by No. 14 of 2012 s.
+[Section 42N inserted: No. 14 of 2012 s.
 7.]

 42O.
-Minister may require information
+Minister may require Bankwest owner to give information

 (1) In this section —